CodeYourFuture/curriculum/content/js1/sprints/2/prep/index.md

 ### Undefined values

 When we log result's value to the terminal we get a new data type - `undefined`.
-`undefined` is a data type used to represent the absence of some value.
+`undefined` is a data type used to represent the absence of a value.
-We need to specify the value want to output from our function: if we don't state what our function should output then the default output will be `undefined`.
+We need to specify the value want to output from our function.
+If we don't state what our function should output then the default output will be `undefined`.

 <br>

 ### Setting an output

-Now we need to add a statement to our function specifying the value we want to output.
-To specify output in a function, we write a `return` statement.
+To specify a function's output, we write a `return` statement.

 If your function call is like a question, the return statement is the answer.
 It's what comes back.